 Select Backup Management Service and click Select button.

 Select Azure Backup in Configure from template drop down.
 It pre-fills the required permissions in Key permissions and Secret permissions drop down.
+If your VM is encrypted using BEK only, permissions for only secrets are required, so you must remove selection for Key permissions.

 Click Save.
 This will give the required permissions to Azure Backup.